Kelley has been a boxing fan since the 1960s, but he's particularly interested in classic boxers from the '60s, '70s, '80s and '90s.

 First Title Fight

-Thereafter, as far as some people were concerned, Durán was a dirty fighter, though anyone with two good eyes knew he didn’t have to be.
-At this point in Durán’s career, he was 29 and zero.
+After that, as far as some people were concerned, Durán was a dirty fighter, though anyone with two good eyes knew he didn’t have to be.
+At this point in Durán’s career, he was 29-0.

 Durán won his first 31 fights and then fought a nontitle light welterweight bout against Esteban de Jesús, who, a stylish boxer, outpointed Durán for ten rounds and won the contest with a unanimous decision.
 This was Duran’s first loss in 31 fights.